-With that, I'm going to perform my most important responsibility this morning, introducing the commander of the United States Space Command, General Jay Raymond.
+With that, I'm going to perform my most important responsibility this morning, introducing the Commander of the United States Space Command, General Jay Raymond.
 Ladies and gentlemen, General Raymond.

-Remarks at the 9-11 Pentagon Observance Ceremony Pentagon, Virginia September 11
+Remarks at a 9/11 Remembrance Ceremony Pentagon, Virginia

 Mr. President, Mrs. [Melania] Trump, Secretary and Mrs. [Mark T.] Esper, distinguished guests and most importantly to the survivors and family members of the fallen who are with us: good morning.
 It's an honor to join you at this sacred place where 184 men, women and children were taken from us, before their time.